-If you did, you’ve probably noticed how, in many events, there is such a tiny difference in time between someone who receives a gold medal and someone who misses the podium.
+If you’ve ever watched the Olympics, you’ve probably noticed how, in many events, there is such a tiny difference in time between someone who receives a gold medal and someone who misses the podium.

 In some cases as little as a hundredth of a second.

 To add to the agony of defeat, when the media lists the results, many only show the gold, silver and bronze medalists.
 That means the fourth place finisher is unknown…unless someone wants to spend extra time looking for them.